Wondering how the Bachelor of Applied Science (Occupational Therapy) at USYD works?

 USYD’s OT degree provides placements almost every year for its students!

-As you advance along this degree, you will do more placements with more tasks, roles and responsibilities handed to you.
-Don’t worry, the university provides a debriefing before and after placements and requires you to write a reflection to help you transition.
-This is to ease you into real-life practice, ultimately building your confidence to become a fully independent professional!
+As you develop more experience at placement, you will complete more tasks, and have greater responsibility, so you continue to be challenged to learn.
+While it may sound scary, USYD provides a debriefing before and after placements and supports you to write a reflection to help you reflect on placement and your experiences.
+Ultimately, this eases you into real-life practice, building your confidence and skills to become a fully independent OT!

-Things start to cool down in your fourth year where you have only one 8 week placement block where you will be expected to be mostly independent with your tasks while incorporating your supervisor’s feedback for improvement.
-A lot of people actually find jobs through the final placement, so it is a valuable experience and opportunity to fully take charge as a blooming OT professional.
+In your fourth year, you have one 8 week placement where you work more independently and utilise your supervisor’s feedback to prepare for work as a fully qualified Occupational Therapist!
+Some people even find jobs through the final placement, so it is a valuable experience and opportunity.

 How to Get into Occupational Therapy at USYD